wandb/docs/docs/guides/runs/intro.md

 Find logs at: wandb/run-20241106_090747-pgbn9y21/logs
 ```

-Since the the preceding code did not specify an argument for the id parameter, W&B creates a unique run ID.
+Since the preceding code did not specify an argument for the id parameter, W&B creates a unique run ID.
 Where `nico` is the entity that logged the run, `awesome-project` is the name of the project the run is logged to, `exalted-darkness-6` is the name of the run, and `pgbn9y21` is the run ID.

 :::note Notebook users
 Specify `run.finish()` at the end of your run to mark the run finished.
 This helps ensure that the run is properly logged to your project and does not continue in the background.